-(20) The Head of School (or delegate) is responsible for ensuring that all marking of assessment tasks is undertaken by appropriately qualified academic staff.
+(19) The Head of School (or delegate) is responsible for ensuring that all marking of assessment tasks is undertaken by appropriately qualified academic staff.
 Marking staff must assess the task against the pre-determined assessment criteria, and identify and report on cases of possible academic misconduct to the Unit Coordinator (see Student Coursework Academic Misconduct Rule).

-(21) Other than theses and dissertations, assessment tasks will be marked and marks provided to students within twenty-one (21) calendar days after either the submission due date or the actual submission date (if after the submission due date).
+(20) Other than theses and dissertations, assessment tasks will be marked and marks provided to students within twenty-one (21) calendar days after either the submission due date or the actual submission date (if after the submission due date).
 Examinations should be marked and marks provided to students prior to final grades being released.
 If marking is delayed for any reason, the Unit Coordinator will ensure students are informed of the delay and an expected timeframe for completion.

-(22) The Unit Coordinator will organise moderation of marks where there is subjectivity in the marking of an assessment task and more than one marker is involved.
-Students should be informed if the Unit Coordinator is not the only marker involved in the unit.
+(21) The Unit Coordinator will organise moderation of marks where there is subjectivity in the marking of an assessment task and more than one marker is involved.
+Students should be informed if multiple markers are involved in the unit.

-(23) Unit Coordinators must ensure that students are provided with actionable feedback about their academic performance to enable development in knowledge and skills.
+(22) Unit Coordinators must ensure that students are provided with actionable feedback about their academic performance to enable development in knowledge and skills.
 Feedback will be constructive, justify the mark and relate to the assessment criteria.
-For assessment tasks such as examinations, selected-response or auto-marking tasks, generic feedback can be the sole source of feedback.
+For assessment tasks such as selected-response or auto-marking tasks, generic feedback can be the sole source of feedback.
 For units with only one assessment task (e.g. an honours thesis), students must be provided with formative feedback during the unit.

-(24) In relation to learning assessed through a student placement, the provisions of the Work Integrated Learning Rule and Work Integrated Learning Procedure apply.
+(23) In relation to learning assessed through a student placement, the provisions of the Work Integrated Learning Rule and Work Integrate Learning Procedure apply.

-(25) In relation to thesis or dissertation marking:
+(24) In relation to thesis or dissertation marking:

-- a. the Head of School (or delegate) will establish a process for the selection of examiners and moderation of marks; - b. a thesis or dissertation must be examined by at least two examiners, who may be internal or external to UNE; and - c. a Supervisor cannot be an examiner of their student's thesis or dissertation.
+- a. the Head of School will establish a process for the selection of examiners and moderation of marks; - b. a thesis or dissertation must be examined by at least two examiners, who may be internal or external to UNE; and - c. a supervisor cannot be an examiner of their student's thesis or dissertation.